Oboe: Film music

 The oboe is frequently featured in film music, often to underscore a particularly poignant or emotional scene.
 An example is the 1989 film Born on the Fourth of July.
 One of the most prominent uses of the oboe in a film score is Ennio Morricone's "Gabriel's Oboe" theme from the 1986 film The Mission.

 It is featured as a solo instrument in the theme "Across the Stars" from the John Williams score to the 2002 film Star Wars: Episode II – Attack of the Clones.

 The oboe is also featured as a solo instrument in the "Love Theme" in Nino Rota's score to The Godfather (1972).

+Descriptive assessments

+According to Jesse Green of the New York Times, the oboe has been described by professional players and devotees as "invented by a sadist", "really awkward technically", and sounding like a "wild duck" for the first three years a player is learning the instrument.
+Nicknames include 'the melancholy reed', 'the sprightly companion', and 'the ill wind that blows no good', for its "wonkiness and honkiness" and its piercing but uniquely solacing sound.